Because Life is Unscripted...

 P.S.
 We practice anti-oppression, opposing systems that tell us who we can and cannot be, that tell us to not to listen our intuition, and forget the power of we.
 We help people to remember their playful spirit and unlock the imagination through community-focused and heart-centered coaching, classes, and workshops.

 Hi there :) My name is Tavish.
 I am a queer artist and a professor of applied improvisation.
 I fell in love with improv in 2011 and I started this company because I was thankful for what I learned.

-Improv helped me to come out of the closet.
+Improv gave me permission to be myself.
+It helped me to come out of the closet.
 It helped me explore my emotional landscape.
 It helped me to deepen and affirm my connection to the people around me.
 Improv helped me to tell my story and it helped me to listen more compassionately to the stories of others.
-Today, I am a more authentic version of myself.
+Today, I am proud to be a more authentic version of myself.

 For us, improv is more than an art form.
 It's a way to be confident and feel free.
 It's a way of viewing the world and navigating our experiences through a practice of play.
 Our holistic approach is informed by three fields of study: critical improv, applied improv, and artistic improv.

 Critical Improvisation Studies emerged as a field of study in the early 2000s.
 Pioneered by interdisciplinary academics, this scholarship challenges systems of oppression by unearthing the power of spontaneous, community-focused art making.